Written by Cooper Peebles

 Getting your first job is amazing.
 It’s also amazing to relax at home watching Netflix during weeknights and going out with your close friends on the weekend.
 Work-life balance is a factor that you probably looked for when applying to the workplace that hired you.

-Overabundance of something like work (and play) can be detrimental to your mindset and can lower your overall productivity.
+An overabundance of something like work (and play) can be detrimental to your mindset and can lower your overall productivity.
 To avoid bringing that work stress home with you, plan something non-work related for after the day like exercising, apartment chores, show binging, and/or social media surfing.
-Make your decisions a habit, and soon the work week will just zoom by.
+Make your decisions a habit, and soon the workweek will just zoom by.

 Your workplace is your new classroom.
 And just as you pay attention and listen in the classroom, you should do so in your new job, too.
 It can be intimidating at first when your colleagues are using jargon that you only remember from those nights cramming for a test.
 But listen for context clues or look up terms on the internet.
 Either way, you’re actively trying to learn and understand how everything works in the real world, and from my experience, that’s a well-received motion.